-I just wanted to put out a quick reminder as we enter one of the busiest driving holidays in America; Memorial Day 2011.
+I just wanted to put out a quick reminder as we enter one of the busiest driving holidays in America: Memorial Day.
 It is estimated by AAA that 34.9 million American’s will be traveling a distance greater than 50 miles.
-So please be extra cautious and well rested in your traveling over the Memorial Day Holiday.
+So please be extra cautious and well-rested in your traveling over the Memorial Day holiday.

-Some things you can do to lessen your chance of a collision with a Deer:
+Some things to keep in mind to lessen your chance of a collision with a deer:

 Deer are most active at DAWN and DUSK moving to and from water sources and over roadways.

-Deer Crossing Signs- these are placed strategically along major deer migration areas, deer use the same migration routes year after year, there just happens to be a road crossing their routes.
+Deer crossing signs are placed strategically along major deer migration areas, deer use the same migration routes year after year, there just happens to be a road crossing their routes.